LINNIhub/LINNIhub/README.md

 Whitelisted = true
 end

+if game.Players.LocalPlayer.Name == "GN46661" then
+Whitelisted = true
+end

-if game.Players.LocalPlayer.Name == "erazxtccy" then
+if game.Players.LocalPlayer.Name == "AYHngedGx" then
 Whitelisted = true
 end
 if Whitelisted == true then